roots/bud/sources/@roots/bud-api/README.md

 **bud.proxy** is a method that configures a proxy server for your development environment.
 This is useful when you need to proxy requests to a backend server, such as a WordPress site.

+If you only need to modify the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) of the proxy server you should consider using [bud.setProxyUrl](https://bud.js.org/docs/bud.setProxyUrl) and [bud.setPublicProxyUrl](https://bud.js.org/docs/bud.setPublicProxyUrl).

 ### bud.serve

 **bud.serve** is used to configure the development server.

 You don't need to call this function unless you want to change the default server configuration.

+If you only need to modify the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) of the dev server you should consider using [bud.setUrl](https://bud.js.org/docs/bud.setUrl) and [bud.setPublicUrl](https://bud.js.org/docs/bud.setPublicUrl)

+### bud.setProxyUrl

+**bud.setProxyUrl** is used to specify the URL of the proxy target.

+### bud.setPublicProxyUrl

+**bud.setPublicProxyUrl** is used to specify the site-accessible URL for the proxy server (if it differs from the internal URL).

+For example: a dockerized app that has a service which needs to be accessible from the host at `http://example.test` but serves over `http://0.0.0.0`.

+### bud.setUrl

+**bud.setUrl** is used to specify the URL for the dev server.

 ### bud.setPublicUrl

 **bud.setPublicUrl** is used to specify the site-accessible URL for the dev server (if it differs from the internal URL).

 For example: a dockerized app that needs to be accessible from the host at `http://example.test` but serves over `http://0.0.0.0:8080`.

-### bud.setPublicUrl

-**bud.setPublicProxyUrl** is used to specify the site-accessible URL for the proxy server (if it differs from the internal URL).

-For example: a dockerized app that has a service which needs to be accessible from the host at `http://example.test` but serves over `http://0.0.0.0`.

 ### bud.watch